billy1arm/FreecraftCore.Library/docs/WorldHeader.md

 **Small packet header**: Small packet header is the default type of packet header.
 This header encodes the size of the payload in the first 2 bytes of the incoming stream.

 **Large packet header**: Large packet header is an optional type of packet header.
-This type can be deduced by **bitwise and** with 0x80.
+This type can be deduced by **bitwise &** with 0x80.
 This header encodes the size of the payload in the first 3 bytes.

 ###b